How to find bibliographic citations that refer to objects in the Museum’s collection

 The Museum’s Periodicals

-- Both of the Museum’s major periodical publications are available through JSTOR and contain robust bibliographies.
-(Note that the most recent 3-4 years of the Museum’s Bulletin and Journal are available only in print form only and are not on JSTOR.)
+- Both of the Museum’s major periodical publications (Bulletin and Journal) are available through JSTOR and contain robust bibliographies.
+(Note that the most recent 3-4 years of the Museum’s Bulletin and Journal are available only in print form and are not on JSTOR.)

 As a last resort you may also wish to contact the Central Catalog email@example.com.